 All the fees discussed so far have been one-time startup costs.
-But after your business is up and running, you’ll have to pay maintenance fees as well, primarily the Annual Report.
-Each year, LLCs are required to file an Annual Report online by the first day on the fourth month of its fiscal year.
+But after your business is up and running, you’ll have to pay maintenance fees as well, primarily the annual report.
+Each year, LLCs are required to file an annual report online by the first day of the fourth month of their fiscal year.
 Once again, the fee is $50 per LLC member ($300-$3,000) so if you add or lose members throughout the year, you can expect this fee to change.
 It’s somewhat pricey, so be sure to write it into your budget each year.

 Since LLCs are considered “pass-through” entities, and because Tennessee doesn’t have an income tax, your business won’t be liable for corporate income taxes.
 However, there are a few different taxes that the state imposes on its LLCs: